A.S. Degree Program

 Graduates are eligible to take the NBRC CRT (Certified Respiratory Therapist), the RRT (Registered Respiratory Therapist), the CPFT (Certified Pulmonary Function Technologist), and NPS (Neonatal/Pediatric Specialist) examinations through the

 Graduates are eligible for and must obtain licensure through the Respiratory Care Board (RCB) for the State of California in order to obtain employment in California at http://www.rcb.ca.gov.

 All graduates must take and pass an online course in Respiratory Care State Law and Ethics prior to attaining state licensure.

 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as preformed by registered respiratory therapists (RRTs).

 Program Student Learning Outcome

-The outcome of the program is to prepare students as competent Respiratory Care Practitioners, ready for employment in the field as professionals providing cognitive, psychomotor and affective qualities to meet community needs.
+The outcome of the program is to prepare student as competent Respiratory Care Practitioners. ready for employment in the field as professionals providing cognitive, psychomotor, and affective qualties to meet the community needs.

 Respiratory Care Board